-As a response to current trends, there is growing sentiment that structured onboarding processes should last much longer than they currently do.
+As a response to current trends, there is growing sentiment that the onboarding process should last much longer than it currently does.

 Ask any HR professional for the conventional wisdom within the field and they will tell you that onboarding should last 90 or 100 days.
 Yet, according to a recent survey by CareerBuilder of over 2,300 hiring managers and HR professionals, nearly three-quarters say their onboarding process lasts one month or less.
 About half said that onboarding lasts a week or less.

 Studies show that onboarding programs that last less than a month are detrimental to retention rates.
 That means that only 28 percent of companies are investing enough time in the onboarding process to make a significant impact on the business.

 One month, or even less, simply isn’t enough time for a new employee to complete compliance tasks, get acclimated to the company’s culture, receive sufficient job-specific training, adjust to new technologies, and make an informed decision about whether the company and role are a good fit.

 Extending Employee Onboarding Programs To A Full Year